tayeKole/tayeKole.github.io/logo1.md

  ## lesson 3
- We where challenged to build a house using log the furthest i got was to building the floor and the building itself.
+ We where challenged to build a house using logo.
  ### Code for the house
  if you use this i suggest ctrl + scroll out until it fits your screen
 <pre><code>;sets up house base